 God’s approval is what matters to us when we walk in the fear of the Lord.
 We will even risk suffering rejection or shame if it comes because of our love for the Lord.
 We are not concerned with our own reputation or honor.

 When we fear man more than we reverence or honor God and His Word, we do not fear the Lord.

 The fear of man brings a snare, but whoever trusts in the Lord shall be safe.
 Proverbs 29:25 NKJV

 To walk in the fear of the Lord, stay focused on what God thinks, rather than what other people think.
 God’s approval means more to you than man’s approval.
 It’s kind of like a see-saw, with the fear of God on one end and the fear of man on the other end.
 The more value you place on how God sees you, the less value you place on people’s opinions.
 When you put more focus on what people think of you, your awareness of what God thinks gets snuffed out.

-Some more examples of how the Bible teaches us to walk in the fear of the Lord are:
+Here are some more examples of how the Bible teaches us to walk in the fear of the Lord: